paduagroup/pol_openmm/README.md

     This creates `field.xml` and `config.pdb`

-2. Add Drude particles using the `polxml` script (a version of the `polarizer`).
+2. Add Drude particles using the `polxml` script (analogous to the `polarizer` script from [paduagroup/clandpol](https://github.com/paduagroup/clandpol)).
 Supposing an `alpha.ff` force field file describing the Drude parameters is present, run

         polxml